Varshan98/IR-turtlebot3-maze/README.md

 # IR-turtlebot3-maze
-The package uses a frontier and yolo to map a maze and record the images in the maze using Yolo
+The package uses a frontier and yolo to map a maze and record the images in the maze using Yolo.

+## Requirements
+This project runs on ROS2 Humble

 ## Launch Commands